top of page

 Genesis 35:23-26

-Darius had Daniel thrown into a den of lions.
+Darius had Daniel thrown into a den of lions for insubordination.

 God caused the lions not to be hungry, and they did not attack or eat Daniel.